 There are so many conditions that can benefit from Steph’s business, including dysplasia, spinal injuries, paralysis, obesity, osteoarthritis and many others.

 Testimonials and Case Studies

-We have a number of testimonials and we are also building up a collection of case studies as Duchy Canine Hydrotherapy starts its second year of helping dogs (and their owners) from across Devon, Cornwall and beyond.
+We have a number of testimonials and we are also building up a collection of case studies as Duchy Canine Hydrotherapy during its second year of helping dogs (and their owners) from across Devon, Cornwall and beyond.

 We will update this blog on a regular basis, and we hope you’ve found this article interesting.
 If you were in any doubt as to how excellent hydrotherapy can be for a dog, then we hope these doubts have been dispelled.